Meet the team

-Anna was appointed a Deputy Lieutenant of Norfolk in 2016.
-In addition to her role as Trustee of Priscilla Bacon Hospice, Anna is a Governor of Gresham’s School and an Honorary Senior Lecturer at the University of East Anglia.
+In addition to her role as Trustee of Priscilla Bacon Norfolk Hospice Care, Anna is a Deputy Lieutenant of Norfolk, a Governor of Gresham’s school and an Honorary Senior Lecturer at UEA.

 Andrew Barnes was one of the founding partners responsible for setting up Howes Percival’s Norwich office in 1989 and was the Firm’s senior partner prior to his retirement in 2017.
 He is the Master and Chief Executive of the Great Hospital, in Bishopgate.
 Founded in 1249, the Great Hospital is a registered charity which provides sheltered housing and care for over 100 Norwich residents.

 Andrew is also Chairman of Governors of City College Norwich, Chairman of the Norwich Diocesan Advisory Committee for the Care of Churches and a Trustee of Norfolk and Norwich Festival Trust, The Forum Trust, The National Association of Almshouses and Transforming Education in Norfolk.

 Hugo was born and raised in Suffolk, but feels that Norfolk is his spiritual home and it is where he has lived for over 15 years.
 He has worked in a number of different industries, starting his career in London in the fine art and antiques world as a specialist in 18th and 19th Century English watercolours and drawings.
 In Norfolk he has worked in hospitality, been the Regional Fundraiser for Marie Curie and is a director of Stevenson Consulting PR and Marketing Agency.
 Hugo’s mother died in St Nicholas Hospice in Bury St Edmunds, so he fully committed to the campaign to build the new hospice for Norfolk.

 In his free time, Hugo continues the ongoing renovation of his home, spends time with his young sons and enjoys attending concerts.

 Born and bred in Norfolk, lifelong animal-lover Claire spent the first 10 years of her career working in animal welfare, including 5 years as Animal Care Manager for Norwich RSPCA.
 Here, she also became involved in organising fundraising events and found this was something she really enjoyed.
 She later worked in fundraising at Big C, Norfolk’s Cancer Charity.